rohitr99vanwar/rohitr99vanwar/README.md

 ## 👨‍💻 About Me

 - 🎓 CSE Undergraduate at MBES COET, DBATU
+- 🧠 Creator of **ARIS** – AI-powered Desktop Assistant
-- 🧠 Passionate about AI, Full-Stack Development, and Problem Solving
+- 🔧 Passionate about AI, Full-Stack Web Development, and Problem Solving
-- 🔧 Creator of **ARIS** – An AI-powered Desktop Assistant
-- 🚀 Focused on building scalable, intelligent applications
-- 📚 Interested in Physics, Space, and System Design
+- 🌌 Curious about Physics, Space, and Systems Programming

 ---